wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 **Note:** When you use the quickstart option, we automatically set up the SDK for the Java Virtual Machine (JVM) in addition to the  SDK for the Jersey-compliant framework.

-## Option 2.
+### Option 2.
 Custom Setup - Instantiate Helper Objects Directly

 Use Option 2:
 * For any microservice that is not based on a framework listed for [Option 1](#option-1-quickstart---use-config-files).
-* If you want to add custom metrics or traces to your business operations.
+* To add custom metrics or traces to your business operations.
-* If you want complete control over all configurable aspects of instrumentation, such as tuning [the rate at which data is sent](#wavefrontsender) to Wavefront.
+* For control over all configurable aspects of instrumentation, such as tuning [the data reporting interval](#wavefront-reporters).

 These steps involve instantiating [helper objects](#a-closer-look-at-an-instrumented-microservice) directly in your code: